ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 ### Animating Across Lists
 In this example, the office is hosting a dinner party.
-Everyone received an email invitation with two options "going" and "not going".
+Everyone received an invitation with two options "going" and "can't go".
 The people invited can change their response as many times as they want.

 <ul>
-  <li>If Dwight said he was going then changes his mind, he will be removed from the "going" list and added to the "not going" list.</li>
+  <li>If Dwight said he was going then changes his mind, he will be removed from the "going" list and added to the "can't go" list.</li>

-  <li>This means that Dwight is a `sentSprite` on the going list and a `receivedSprite` on the "not going" list.</li>
+  <li>This means that Dwight is a `sentSprite` on the going list and a `receivedSprite` on the "can't go" list.</li>

-  <li>If Dwight changes his mind again, he would be removed from the "not going" list and added to the "going" list.</li>
+  <li>If Dwight changes his mind again, he would be removed from the "can't go" list and added to the "going" list.</li>

-  <li>In this case, Dwight would be a `sentSprite` on the "not going" list and a `receivedSprite` on the "going list".</li>
+  <li>In this case, Dwight would be a `sentSprite` on the "can't go" list and a `receivedSprite` on the "going list".</li>
 </ul>